salvat1on/horseblinders/README.md

 keep in mind it takes a moment to load and refresh.

-I may add additional features in the near future like a share and option
+I may add additional features in the near future like a share option